potatopakoda/pokefact/README.md

 i wrote this at 3am because i needed to check garchomp's speed stat without leaving neovim. it fetches data from pokeapi, grabs ascii art from a local database, and prints it all pretty-like using `rich`.

-it fits your rice. it handles tokyo night/catppuccin colors automatically. it plays audio cries if you have `mpv`.
+it fits your rice. it plays audio cries if you have `mpv`.

 ## ✨ stuff it does